-- 65. The Viking Site is of particular importance for breeding red-throated diver and merlin.
-Detailed information on the distribution and abundance of these species is given in Part 2 of this report. - 66.
-A pair of whooper swan bred approximately 0.5 km outside the ESA in 2003 (see Confidential Annex).
+70. A pair of whooper swan bred approximately 0.5 km outside the ESA in 2003 (Map C11).
 Four young hatched between visits made on 26 May and 03 June and remained in the vicinity of the nest site until at least 13 June.
 Extensive searches of the breeding site and its surrounding area between 18 June and 02 July failed to locate the young birds and the breeding attempt is considered to have failed.
 In 2004, an adult whooper swan (presumably one of the 2003 birds) paired with an adult mute swan and attempted to breed at the same nest site used in 2003.
 The adults were seen accompanying two small hybrid young on 06 June but subsequent visits made between 07 and 22 June recorded the pair with no young and the breeding attempt clearly failed.
 A pair of whooper swan also attempted to breed at the same loch in 2008.
+A nest was built but was unsuccessful.
+A pair of whooper swan bred on a different loch on the periphery of the site in 2010.
+Two cygnets hatched and initially flourished, but both died before fledging.

-A nest was built but was unsuccessful. - 67.
-Whooper swan breeding attempts, located outside the WSA and ESA, occurred in 2005 and 2006 (see Confidential Annex).
+71. Whooper swan breeding attempts, located outside the WSA and ESA, occurred in 2005 and 2006 (Map C11).
 A pair of whooper swans at Sand Water (Kergord quadrant) on 21 May 2006 was presumed to be local breeders, although they were subsequently displaced by mute swans.
-A pair of whooper swans, possibly the same birds, was present on Truggles Water (Kergord quadrant) for several days in July 2006. - 68.
-The total number of greylag geese breeding on the Viking survey areas was estimated at 19-57 pairs (Table 15).
+A pair of whooper swans, possibly the same birds, was present on Truggles Water (Kergord quadrant) for several days in July 2006.

+72. The total number of greylag geese breeding on the Viking survey areas was estimated at 19-57 pairs (Table 15).
 This represents 15-45% of the most recent published estimate of the Shetland population.
-However, this species is known to be increasing steadily in Shetland (Pennington et al 2004) and, therefore, the actual proportion is likely to be lower.
-The comparisons from areas surveyed more than once suggest that between 2003 and 2007 numbers on the Viking site increased two to three fold. - 69.
-The total number of golden plover on the Viking Site was estimated at 176-248 pairs (Table 15).
-This represents about 12 -17% of the Shetland population and approximately 1% of the UK total.
+However, this species is known to be increasing steadily in Shetland (Pennington et al., 2004) and, therefore, the actual proportion is likely to be lower.
+The comparisons from areas surveyed more than once suggest that between 2003 and 2007 numbers on the Viking site increased two to three fold.

+73. The total number of golden plover on the Viking Site was estimated at 176-248 pairs (Table 15).
+This represents about 12-17% of the Shetland population and approximately 1% of the UK total.
 Approximately 131 pairs of golden plover bred in the WSA in 2005, mainly in the Kergord quadrant (Maps 53 and 56).
-In the
+In the ESA, approximately 60 pairs bred in 2003 and 43 pairs in 2006.
+(Maps 59, 62, 65 and 68).
+Approximately 14 pairs of golden plover bred in the eight small additional areas surveyed in 2007 (Table 19, Maps 71 and 74).
+Approximately seven pairs of golden plover bred in the eight small areas around the proposed access roads surveyed in 2008 (Table 20, Maps 71 and 74).